Westlake-AI/openmixup/README.md

 ## Acknowledgement

-- OpenMixup is an open-source project for mixup methods created by researchers in CAIRI AI LAB.
+- OpenMixup is an open-source project for mixup methods created by researchers in **CAIRI AI LAB**.
 We encourage researchers interested in visual representation learning and mixup methods to contribute to OpenMixup!
 - This repo borrows the architecture design and part of the code from [MMSelfSup](https://github.com/open-mmlab/mmselfsup) and [MMClassification](https://github.com/open-mmlab/mmclassification).

 ## Citation